ayan9309/SmartDining-AI/README.md

 * **Data Presentation:** The backend normalizes the mathematical data and renders it dynamically into a clean, modern HTML/CSS dashboard with interactive charts.

 ##   📝 License & Credits
-This project is developed for educational purposes as part of the SmartInternz Artificial Intelligence Internship Program.
+This project is developed for educational purposes as part of the SmartInternz Applied Data Science Internship Program.

 **Designed & Developed by Mohamadayan Desai**